Rabbah bar bar Hana

-Rabbah bar bar Hana (רבה בר בר חנה) was a Jewish Talmudist who lived in Babylonia, known as an Amora of the third generation.
+Rabbah bar bar Hana (רבה בר בר חנה) was a Jewish Talmudist who lived in Asoristan, known as an Amora of the third generation.

 Biography

 He was Hana's grandson and Hiyya's brother.
 He went to Israel and became a pupil of Johanan bar Nappaha, whose sayings he transmitted.

 He does not seem to have enjoyed high regard in Israel, for it was taken as a matter of course that Shimon ben Lakish should not do him the honor of addressing him in public in the Babylonian Talmud, Yoma 9b.
 After a somewhat prolonged sojourn in Palestine, he returned to Mesopotamia, called Babylonia in Jewish texts, residing both at Pumbedita and at Sura.
 In Pumbedita, he at first refused to attend the lectures of Judah bar Ezekiel, but he soon became his friend.
 He consulted him in difficult cases.

 According to the Babylonian Talmud, Gittin 16b–17a, Judah and his pupil Rabbah bar Nahmani once visited Rabbah, who was ill, and submitted a halakhic question to him.
 While they were there, a Zoroastrian priest (חַבְרָא) suddenly appeared and took the lamp because it was a festival, and Jews were forbidden to have a fire due to its sacredness.
 He exclaimed: "Merciful One!
 Let us live either in Your shadow or in the shadow of the descendants of Esau [the Romans]."

 The persecutions of the Babylonian Jews by the Sasanian Empire caused Rabbah to resolve to return to Palestine according to the Babylonian Talmud, Pesahim 51a.
 However, it is nowhere said that he carried out that intention.
 During his residence at the Sura Academy, he wished to introduce the recitation of the Ten Commandments into the daily prayer but was dissuaded by Rav Chisda.
 Later, he visited Mahoza and told of the wonderful feats he saw performed there by a juggler according to Bava Batra 73a, b.